 TNI’s Drugs & Democracy programme analyses drug policies and trends in the illicit drugs market.
 TNI examines the underlying causes of drug production and consumption and the impacts of current drug policies on conflict, development,and democracy.
 The programme facilitates dialogue and advocates evidence-based policies, guided by principles of harm reduction and human rights for users and producers.

-- Produces rigorous new research and analysis that emerges from on-the-ground interviews with peasant-producers, drugs consumers, traffickers, government and international officials in critical drugs-producing countries such as Afghanistan, Bolivia, Colombia, Peru, Burma and Thailand
+- Produces rigorous new research and analysis that emerges from on-the-ground interviews with people who use drugs, producers, traffickers, as well as government and intergovernmental officials in critical drugs-producing countries such as Afghanistan, Bolivia, Colombia, Peru, Myanmar, and Thailand;

-- Analyses, critiques and proposes reforms of international drugs policy coordinated by the United Nations Commission on Narcotic Drugs (CND), UN Office on Drugs and Crime (UNODC) and the International Narcotics Control Board (INCB).
+- Analyses, critiques and proposes reforms of international drug policy coordinated by the United Nations Commission on Narcotic Drugs (CND), UN Office on Drugs and Crime (UNODC), and the International Narcotics Control Board (INCB);

-- Promotes humane and just drug policies, supporting drug law reform and sustainable alternative development for the most vulnerable actors in drug markets, the producers and consumers
+- Promotes humane and just drug policies, supporting drug law reform and sustainable alternative development for the most vulnerable actors in drug markets, notably users and producer;

-- Brings together key government, academic and NGO stakeholders in informal Drug Policy Dialogues to examine critical issues of legislative reform, drug trafficking, prison conditions and international drugs policy.
+- Brings together key government, academic and NGO stakeholders in Informal Drug Policy Dialogues and Expert Seminars to examine critical issues of legislative reform, drug trafficking, prison conditions and international drugs policy.

 "It is not always easy to explain how we manage to connect the local to the global, in one moment present at a cocaleros meeting in the Andes or talking to heroin users and dealers on the Burmese border, and the next moment participating in a policy conference on alternative development, the EU drugs strategy or UN drug control.”
 (Martin Jelsma in 10 years: TNI’s Drugs and Democracy Programme, 1998-2008)